 Hormone therapy for prostate cancer can have side effects.
-They will vary depending on the type of hormone therapy.
-It can cause
+The effects will vary depending on the type of hormone therapy but can include

 About half the men taking hormone therapy tablets find that they can’t get an erection.
 All the men having injections (for example, goserelin or Zoladex) will have erection difficulties.
 This is because these drugs stop you producing any testosterone.